JayeshMulwani93/SnakeGame/README.md

 # SnakeGame
-The typical Nokia Snake Game developed using Python
+This is a Snake Game that was a common choice with Nokia phones developed using Python